ls1955/battleship/README.md

 # Battleship
 This project is part of [The Odin Project's curriculum](https://www.theodinproject.com/lessons/javascript-battleship).
+View it live at [here](https://ls1955.github.io/battleship/).

-# Getting Started
+# Getting started
-After cloning the repo:
+To run the app locally, first clone the repo, then:
 ```bash
 npm run install
 npm run start